 Oral appliance therapy does have its benefits.
 It is relatively inexpensive compared to other treatment options, such as surgery or CPAP; it is also more convenient, travels easier, and typically resolves cases of sleep apnea that are mild to moderate.
 However, prolonged used of an oral appliance may cause eventual issues, such as bite misalignment, and the results from an oral appliance can be a gradual process.

 For a permanent solution to your sleep apnea, surgery may be the best option.
 Surgery seeks to correct the issues that cause sleep apnea by moving the jaws into the proper position to maintain an open airway.
 Performed correctly, jaw surgery fixes sleep apnea by addressing the cause and eliminates the need for other treatments, such as CPAP or oral appliances.
 Surgery can also address any potential issues with the nasal airways or soft palate.
 The major negatives are that surgery is the most expensive and intensive treatment for sleep apnea, and any surgery carries a certain amount of risk.

 If you or a member of your family is exhibiting the symptoms of sleep apnea, this disorder will not go away on its own.
-Call our office today at 925-478-7776 to schedule an initial consultation with our dentist for your sleep apnea treatment in Walnut Creek, California.
+Call our office today at 925-478-7776 to schedule an initial consultation with us for your sleep apnea treatment in Walnut Creek, California.

-Dr. Brian Hockel and Dr. Rebecca Jardine are proud to serve patients from Walnut Creek, Clayton, Concord, and Lafayette, California, as well as from the greater San Francisco East Bay area and beyond.
+Dr. Brian Hockel and our team at Life Dental & Orthodontics are proud to serve patients from Walnut Creek, Clayton, Concord, and Lafayette, California, as well as from the greater San Francisco East Bay area and beyond.